simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 ### Balance report output

-As noted in [Output format](#output-format), if you choose HTML output (by using `-O html` or `-o somefile.html`), it will use the UTF-8 text encoding, And you can create a `hledger.css` file in the same directory to customise the report's appearance.
+As noted in [Output format](#output-format), if you choose HTML output (by using `-O html` or `-o somefile.html`), you can create a `hledger.css` file in the same directory to customise the report's appearance.

 The HTML and [FODS] output formats can generate hyperlinks to a `hledger-web` register view for each account and period.
 E.g. if your `hledger-web` server is reachable at `http://localhost:5000`